 Melting pot or salad bowl, whichever your preferred metaphor, New York has always been very diverse and very proud of it.
 This year, the Pan-African and Iroquois Indian Villages are joined by a new addition representing Latin American culture, plus a full weekend of festivities in its honor.
 From Friday, August 24 through Sunday, August 26, celebrate the induction by listening to live musical performances, dancing, shopping handmade and artisan crafts, and devouring delicious foods.

-History buffs, make your way over to the brand new exhibit about the incredible legacy of Timbuctoo, an area of Madison County, New York.
+History buffs, make your way over to the brand new exhibit about Abolitionists in New York in the Wegmans Art & Home Center.
 Way back in the 1820’s, black men were only allowed to vote if they owned property, a rule designed to exclude most of the potential black electorate.
 However, Madison county local, Gerrit Smith, donated thousands of acres of his land to empower black voters.
-The traveling “Timbuctoo to Today” exhibit displays letters, documents, and actual photographs, pays homage to this local history, and brings to life the work of prominent New York abolitionists, including Rochester’s Frederick Douglass.
+This exhibit displays letters, documents, and actual photographs, pays homage to this local history, and brings to life the work of prominent New York abolitionists, including Rochester’s Frederick Douglass.
 You can also attend daily special lectures about voting rights and social justice in the fairground’s Empire Theater.